-Breast and Gynecologic Cancer Support and Education
+Breast and Gynecologic Cancer Peer Mentoring and Support

-A peer support and mentoring program for newly diagnosed breast and gynecologic cancer patients.
+A support and peer mentoring program for newly diagnosed breast and gynecologic cancer patients.

 A diagnosis of breast or gynecologic cancer can seem overwhelming but we can help.
 Please know that you are not alone and that the Women Guiding Women: Cancer Support and Education program is available to lend one-to-one support.
 After diagnosis you enter into a partnership with your medical team and design your individual treatment plan.
 An integral part of this plan is your support system.
 Your family and friends can lend a great deal of needed comfort and encouragement.
 In addition, the Women Guiding Women program can provide a mentor who has had a similar experience as you to lend support and friendship.